How to Clean Horse Brushes

 Question: How do I store my brushes?

 Answer: Store them in a closed container or drape a towel over your brush caddy.
-Always store brushes on the side.
+Always store brushes on the side, not on the bristles.

 How To Clean Grooming Brushes